Student Loans

 Private/Alternative Educational Loans

 Private student loans are available through private lenders to help students pay for educational expenses.
-If you are considering a private educational loan, we

 Wake Forest Law maintains an historical lender list which includes the private loan lenders our students have used during the past five years that still offer educational loans.
 This list is provided in alphabetical order and inclusion of a lender is not an endorsement or recommendation by Wake Forest Law.
 This is not an exhaustive list of available lenders; students may choose any lender of their choice.